element-hq/element-android/TCHAP_CHANGES.md

  - Change the invite description #104
  - Be able to select the best direct chat related to a user id #88
  - [Home screen] cancel the search when the user selects an item from the search result #107
+ - Implement the users/info endpoint to get users status #87

 =======================================================